EpicoStudio/dynamic-year-block/readme.txt

 This eliminates the need to manually edit the year of your website's copyright statement,  usually located at the bottom of each page.

 = What is the recommended way to use it? =
-It is recommended to insert it in the footer template part of your block's theme, but it can be used anywhere in your content.
+It is recommended to insert it in the footer template part of your block theme, but it can be used anywhere in your content.

 Also, you will probably want to use it within a **Row** block to make it appear horizontally with other text elements, as demonstrated in the fourth screenshot above.